 Injuries in a broadside accident can be more serious than some rear-end collisions or head-on collisions because the side of the vehicle only has a narrow layer of protection between the outside of the car and the passengers.
 These can also make the injuries more severe because the vehicle occupants may be trapped inside until they can be rescued by emergency responders.

-Fault in motor vehicle accidents in California, including T-bone collisions, is based on negligence.
+Fault in motor vehicle accidents, including T-bone collisions, is based on negligence.
 The negligent driver is liable to the other drivers and passengers for any damages suffered as a result of the accident.
 Negligence can be based on violating a traffic law or failing to drive with due care.

 Fault in a T-bone accident can depend on a range of factors, including road conditions, traffic signals, and vehicle defects.
 However, the majority of T-bone accidents are caused by one or more driver's operating without due care for others on the road.
 Common causes of T-bone accidents include: